- Written by IT Support Team

 Downtime is one of the most visible outcomes of unmanaged operational risk.
 When infrastructure weaknesses go unaddressed, system outages become more frequent and recovery times lengthen.

-The financial and operational consequences of downtime are explored in detail in cost of IT downtime UK.
+The financial and operational consequences of downtime are explored in detail in our guide to the cost of IT downtime UK, including lost productivity, recovery time and wider business disruption.

 However, downtime should be viewed as a symptom rather than the root cause.
 Behind each outage lies a deeper issue, whether that be insufficient monitoring, delayed maintenance or infrastructure misalignment.